Particle-Network/particle-flutter/README.md

 ![](https://img.shields.io/pub/v/particle_base?color=blue&style=round)

 ## Upgrade Guide
 If you are using 1.4.x, please review this [Upgrade Guide](https://github.com/Particle-Network/particle-flutter/blob/master/UpgradeGuide.md) from 1.4.x to 1.5.x

 ### Note For iOS
 Please note that the SDK `particle_auth_core` only supports ios-arm64 (iOS devices), does not support simulators, to perform testing, you will require an actual iPhone device.

-Particle Auth is a simple self-custodial auth infra for Web3 apps and wallets.
+Particle Auth Core is a simple self-custodial auth infra for Web3 apps and wallets.

-Particle Auth Core combine MPC signature capability and Wallet through Auth Core.
-In this way, you can control almost all the UI/UX.
-To simplify this, we also provide out-of-box UI/UX for Custom Auth signing.

 Particle Connect is the best way to onboard any user for your dApp.